 Oil and lead-based paint are hazardous waste, so check with your locality for proper disposal.
 You can ship your paintbrushes and trays to TerraCycle, which will recycle them for a fee.

 Toss dry paper in your curbside recycling!
 Blackout any sensitive information on the paper with ink.
-Paper lined with plastic, like in some food containers, might not be accepted in your locality’s curbside recycling program, so call ahead first.
+Like in some food containers, paper lined with plastic might not be accepted in your locality’s curbside recycling program, so call ahead first.

 TerraCycle’s program accepts all writing instruments and packaging.
-Keep in mind that this program only accepts donations in bulk, so consider hosting a school-wide donation, or donating to a university that already has this TerraCycle program in place.
+Remember that this program only accepts donations in bulk, so consider hosting a school-wide donation or donating to a university with this TerraCycle program in place.

 Phone books are considered mixed-waste paper, so they are safe to toss in curbside recycling!